NVIDIA/TensorRT-LLM/docs/source/perf_best_practices.md

 ### Remove Input Padding

-It is recommended to remove input padding using the `--remove_input_padding` argument with `build.py`.
+The remove input padding feature is enabled by default, the `--remove_input_padding` argument in `trtllm-build` is used to control it.

 When input padding is removed, the different tokens are packed together.
 It reduces both the amount of computations and memory consumption.
 For more details, see